Howrah: Civic administration

 Howrah Municipal Corporation is responsible for the administration of Howrah.
 The tenure of the last board of HMC had ended back on 10 December 2018.
 From then onwards the corporation has been run by unelected board of administrators selected by the West Bengal government.
 The Howrah City Police is responsible for law enforcement in the city.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Howrah Municipal Corporation reported total revenue receipts of ₹288 crore (US$34 million) and total expenditure of ₹311 crore (US$37 million) in 2022–23.
+Tax revenue accounted for about 17.4% of the total revenue, while the corporation received ₹177 crore in grants during the financial year.